ARMmbed/mbed-os-experimental-ble-services/tests/README.md

 ### mbed-os-fakes-event-queue

 This is a fake event queue that doesn't bring in any dependencies from mbed-os.
-It's API is simplified and it only offers limited functionality.
+Its API is simplified and it only offers limited functionality.

 If you choose to use it you must not also include a library that brings in real headers for the event